PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 shopt -s extglob     # enable extended glob patterns
 ```

+For all the possible options and their meanings see `man bash`.

 With `shopt -s autocd` one can `cd` without typing `cd`:

 ```